vihdutta/PowerTool/README.md

 ![Columns](setup/column.png)

  So for me, quarter one has a column number of 13 as shown in the picture.
 I enter "1" in PowerTool to get the grades from that column.
 This is similar for other quarters.
 I enter "3" in PowerTool to get the grades from column number 17.

+ I hope you all have a use for my project!